BFTrick/presentation-wc-miami-2017/presentation-wc-miami-2017.md

 ![](assets/listening.jpg)

-# Your client will likely ask for a website
+# Unknown unknowns

+^ clients always ask for something simple.

 ^ it's your job to ask them the right questions.
 They don't know what they don't know.

+^ they'll ask for a subscription website.
+Like it's the easiest thing in the world.
+They don't know how complicated it is.

 ^ if you want a positive relationship with them you'll have to remove obstacles for them.
 Whether they're obstacles they've thought of or obstacles they haven't.

+^ The way to figure this out is...

 ---